 You will still need local anesthetic for your dental procedure, but not until after you have been sedated through IV.
 Because of this, you will likely not remember much about the delivery of the local anesthetics.

 What drugs may be used in my IV?

 The most commonly used drugs for IV sedation are benzodiazepines, sometimes called “benzos” for short.
 These drugs are anti-anxiety sedative drugs.
 You may also receive a steroid to help reduce post-op swelling and inflammation.
-In some cases Fentanyl may be placed in your IV which is a narcotic that may help reduce pain and intensify your sedation.
+In some cases a narcotic may be placed in your IV that may help reduce pain and intensify your sedation.

 Is IV sedation safe?

 IV sedation is extremely safe when carried out under the supervision of a dentist specially trained in its use.
 IV sedation can be much safer than non IV sedation for extractions.